robmarkcole/Useful-python/AWS/README.md

 ## Simple Notification Service (SNS)
 * https://aws.amazon.com/sns/
 * fully managed pub/sub messaging service that enables you to decouple microservices, distributed systems, and serverless applications
+* Use when you need to 'fan out' messages to lots of endpoints simultaneously.
+No guarantee of message delivery

 ## Simple Queue Service (SQS)
 * Stores data in a queue to be retrieved by applications (equivalent to RabbitMQ)
+* Data is persisted but must be polled
 * https://aws.amazon.com/getting-started/tutorials/send-messages-distributed-applications/?trk=gs_card

 ## Step Functions